-A good early reference point is looking at emerging culture and fashion websites, like HighSnobiety, to see where brands are getting creative at partnering.
+A good reference point is looking at emerging culture and fashion websites.
+An example would be HighSnobiety, to see where brands are getting creative at partnering.

 What metrics matter?

+You can read about the most common metrics used.
 Typically you want to think about reach and quality.
 How many eyeballs did you reach?
-And what was the quality of that reach?
+And what was the quality of that reach?.

 - 84% of 1.7b YouTube views were driven by influencers, as opposed to 13% for media companies and 3% for brands. – TV[R]EV (June 20, 2018)

-You should also take a look at our Delta Faucet case study, they used Nudge to identify what influencer marketing worked the best and way.
+You should also take a look at this Delta Faucet case study.
+They used analytics to identify what influencer marketing worked the best and way.
 Then doubled down on the winning playbook.

-Fake followers have been a hot topic – according to a report from last year, 12% of influencer had bought fake followers; put another way, that’s one in eight influencers – so this is a very valid concern.
-The other concern is following from outside your target geography.
+According to a report from last year, 12% of influencer had bought fake followers; put another way, that’s one in eight influencers – so this is a very valid concern.
+The other concern is whether followers are from your target geography.